How competitive is the admissions process for the summer Arabic programs?

 to students in the summer Arabic language program.
 Can CAMES help students with travel arrangements to Beirut?

-Students must make their own travel arrangements to Beirut but CAMES can sometimes help by offering advice about travel plans.
+Students must make their own travel arrangements to Beirut but CAMES can help by offering advice about travel plans.

 What kind of visa do students need to attend the CAMES summer Arabic programs?